-- Determine whether SKATS and ODOT should collaborate on a "Baseline Assessment" of greenhouse gas emissions and other travel indicators based on currently adopted plans in the SKATS area.
-ODOT has completed assessments for the Corvallis MPO and will begin one soon for the Rogue Valley MPO. - Work with ODOT and other MPOs in the state on development of the next-generation travel demand model and a synthetic population model. - With Salem, implement the first two bicycle count stations, retrieve data, and summarize for general use. - Coordinate with PSU, ODOT, and other MPOs on use of PSU's PORTAL and other databases (such as the NITC non-motorized count database development project) for the storage of vehicle counts, transit ridership, bicycle counts, and other system performance information. - Assist with planning review of local jurisdictional studies that affect the regional transportation system.
-This includes Marion County's Transportation System Plan, implementing city of Salem's West Salem Business District Development Action Plan, and the city of Salem's Commercial-Vista Corridor Plan (both expected to be completed by June 2015), and assistance with city of Salem's State Street Refinement Plan.
+- Participate in the DLCD review of Oregon's greenhouse gas Target Rule.
+Determine whether SKATS and ODOT should collaborate on a "Baseline Assessment" of greenhouse gas emissions and other travel indicators based on currently adopted plans in the SKATS area. - Work with ODOT and other MPOs in the state on development of the next-generation travel demand model and a synthetic population model. - The first two bicycle count stations will be installed in late 2016.
+Once installed, SKATS will coordinate with Salem to retrieve the data and summarize it for general use. - Coordinate with PSU, ODOT, and other MPOs on use of PSU's PORTAL and other databases (such as the NITC non-motorized count database development project) for the storage of vehicle counts, transit ridership, bicycle counts, and other system performance information.